 If you’re a tradie, you know how important it is to have a strong presence online.
 As most customers head straight to Google when looking for your services, where you appear in search results can significantly impact your ability to attract new business.

-An increasing number of tradies, recognising the importance of digital marketing, are investing in having a blog.
-Not only does this help improve their visibility (Google gives preference to sites that regularly post new content), but it also gives them another way to engage with current and prospective customers and, most importantly, helps them to build trust.
+An increasing number of tradies, recognising the importance of digital marketing, are ensuring that a blog is an integral part of their websites.
+Not only does regularly posting to a blog help improve their visibility (Google gives preference to sites that regularly post new content), but it also gives them another way to engage with current and prospective customers and, most importantly, helps them to build trust.

 Here are just a few of the ways a tradie blog can help you connect with customers.

 A blog can show off your business’s personality

 Customers generally don’t have much to go off when choosing a tradie – usually just the business’s name and location, and a few customer reviews.
 As there are often many competitors providing essentially the same services, this can make it difficult for a tradie to stand out from the crowd.